NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B) more stun
 - 6BB(B) replaced with 4B
 - 6BAA(A) added as 6AAA(A)
+- 6A
+    - Made a high
+    - +2 damage
+- 6A(A)
+    - Non point hitboxes appear two frames later
+    - Three less damage
+    - Less stun/blockstun
+- 6AA(A) lifts on block
+- 6AAA~A is one frame slower
+- 6AAA(A) first hitbox appears one frame later
 - 2A(A) has more lift
 - 2AA(A) added as 6AAA(A)
 - 6A